afrind/draft-rush/draft-kpugin-rush.md

 |0x1| AAC|
 |0x2| OPUS|

-Timestamp (unsigned 64bits):
+Timestamp (signed 64bits):
 : timestamp of first audio sample in Audio Data.

 Track ID (unsigned 8bits):
 : ID of the track that this frame is on

-Header Len (unsigned 8bits):
+Header Len (unsigned 16bits):
 : Length in bytes of the audio header contained in the first portion of the payload

 Audio Data (variable length field):
-: it carries the audio header in XXX format and 1 or more audio frames that is codec dependent.
+: it carries the audio header and 1 or more audio frames that are codec dependent.

 For AAC codec:
 - "Audio Data" are 1 or more AAC samples, prefixed with Audio Specific Config (ASC) header defined in `ISO 14496-3`